3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/unit_01/javaScript/progress-bar/README.md

 ## Setup

-Make sure that you are on the `master` branch of your `atl-wdi-...` repo.
+Make sure that you are on the `master` branch of your class repo.
 Then run `git pull upstream master` to pull the latest materials from the instructors' repository.
 You shouldn't hit a merge conflict here, but if you do, flag down an instructor right away.